holtonma/holtonma.github.io/content/posts/vector-databases-rag-pipeline.md

 **For this, we need a text-to-vector converter**
 - In `suggest.watch`, each user preference is its own chunk.
 A comment like ‘Loved the themes but too slow’ is a self-contained, meaningful unit that we embed directly.
 This avoids the usual complexity of chunk size and overlap strategies.
 - In this walk-through, I am using the BAAI/`bge-large` model, served locally through [Ollama](https://ollama.com/library/bge-large).
-There are various ways to run this model; another excellent option is the FastEmbed library, which is optimized for speed and ease of use.
-But the concept I wanted to illustrate here is that each user preference is its own embedding unit.
+(Another excellent option is the FastEmbed library, which is optimized for speed and ease of use).
+But the concept I wanted to share here is that each user preference is its own embedding unit.

 This eliminates the complexity of chunk size optimization, overlap strategies, and context preservation across chunks.
-Each preference signal is a complete, meaningful unit that captures user intent perfectly.
+Each preference signal is a complete, meaningful unit that is user intent.

 ## Vector Database Foundation: Qdrant Setup